 Sustainable Duke is charged with reducing the environmental impact of Duke University, strategic planning for sustainability, educating the campus community regarding sustainability on campus, and developing programs to positively influence campus sustainability behavior and operations.

-From then, the Duke Carbon Offsets Initiative (DCOI) was created to develop and enact the university's carbon offset strategy.
+From then, the Duke Carbon Offsets Initiative (DCOI) was created in 2009 to develop and enact the university's carbon offset strategy.
 The DCOI has developed a variety of offsets projects including swine waste-to-energy, residential energy efficiency and renewable energy, and urban forestry.
+As of 2022, the Duke Carbon Offsets Initiative was fully merged into Sustainable Duke with staff continuing to pursue high-quality offsets, while also identifying strategies for Duke University to continue to reduce on-campus emissions.

 Climate Neutrality Commitment

 Since Duke signed the American College and University Presidents' Climate Commitment, Duke set the goal to become climate neutral by 2024.
-This ambitious goal means that Duke will aggressively pursue climate neutrality in 2024 and beyond through a combination of on-campus reductions and carbon offets.
-Based on the 2009 Climate Action Plan estimates Duke plans to reduce GHG emissions on campus by 45% and offset the 185,000 metric tons of remaining GHG emissions.
+This ambitious goal means that Duke will aggressively pursue climate neutrality in 2024 and beyond through a combination of on-campus reductions and carbon offsets.
+Based on the 2019 Climate Action Plan estimates Duke plans to reduce GHG emissions on campus by 78% and use carbon offsets to reduce the remaining GHG emissions.
 Beyond 2024, Duke will continue to work to reduce emissions on campus through building energy efficiency, increases in central heating/cooling efficiency, and increase in alternative transportation use.

 Duke's Climate Action Plan

 Duke University released its first Climate Action Plan in 2009, which provides a road map to becoming climate neutral by 2024 and beyond.
-Starting in 2016, Duke began updating aspects of the original Climate Action Plan, particularly emission reduction strategies for energy use on campus, employee commuting, and air travel.
-The update is expected to be released in the summer of 2018.
+Starting in 2017, Duke began updating aspects of the original Climate Action Plan, particularly emission reduction strategies for energy use on campus, employee commuting, and air travel.
+This 2019 Climate Action Plan Update demonstrates how Duke University strives to reduce emissions by 78% by 2024 compared to the 2007 baseline.

 Beyond GHG Emissions